 MREL: Santander UK has in place sufficient MREL and iMREL resources to meet the BoE's MREL and iMREL requirements on an ongoing basis and holds an additional management buffer on top of this for prudence.
 It has mechanisms to monitor and maintain the current and projected stock of MREL and iMREL, to review these under stress and to support restructuring planning.
-Confidence that the instruments issued are MREL/ iMREL-eligible stems from a legal review of instrument eligibility that supports the issuance process.
-As of 31 March 2022, fully eligible MREL resources were 35.6% of RWAs; iMREL resources were 35.1% of RWAs.
-Granular detail on the quantum and composition of capital resources, including MREL and iMREL, and on the governance relating to these is set out in Santander UK's Pillar III disclosure.
+Confidence that the instruments issued are MREL/iMREL-eligible stems from a legal review of instrument eligibility that supports the issuance process.
+As of 30 June 2024, fully eligible MREL resources of Santander UK Group Holdings plc were 35.3% of RWAs; iMREL resources of Santander UK plc were 34.8% of RWAs.
+Granular detail on the quantum and composition of our MREL, including capital, resources is set out in Santander UK's Additional Capital and Risk Management Disclosures.
 Obstacles to the effective write-down and conversion of MREL and iMREL have been assessed as non-material.
 Specifically, the HoldCo is 'clean' and the instruments issued out of Santander UK plc that are potentially an impediment to resolution are sufficiently small to be immaterial in the context of resolution.
-All iMREL is issued directly from Santander UK plc to the HoldCo and losses arising in Santander UK plc can therefore be passed up to the HoldCo (the resolution entity) in a straightforward fashion and without detrimental consequential impacts.
+All iMREL is issued directly from Santander UK plc to the HoldCo and losses arising in Santander UK plc can therefore be passed up to the HoldCo (the resolution entity) in a straightforward fashion.
 Given the size of other entities in the Santander UK Resolution Group, losses arising elsewhere are unlikely to be sufficient to put the Santander UK Group into resolution.